divan/gobenchui/README.md

 Make sure to run `go generate` to regenerate assets.
 Or use GOBENCHUI_DEV env variable to read assets from filesystem.

+## Afterwords

+Hopefully, this tool will bring more incentive to write benchmarks.

 ## License

 This program is under [WTFPL license](http://www.wtfpl.net)